 Hardiness: Zones 3-8

 Care: Remove blooming stems after flowering to encourage 2nd bloom.
+Cut to the ground if/when foliage declines.

 Propagation: Fresh seed, but plants often not true because of tendency to hybridize; as seeds age germination becomes more difficult.
 Division in spring.